kurtosis-tech/zz-deprecated_kurtosis-tech.github.io/using-the-cli.md

 kurtosis module exec $THE_MODULE_IMAGE
 ```

 The module's behaviour can be customized with the optional `--load-params` and `--execute-params` flags that are specific to the module.
-For convenience, we recommend putting the params into a file so you can get syntax highlighting and then using [command substitution](https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html) to `cat` the file contents.
+For convenience, we recommend putting the params into a file, so you can get syntax highlighting and then using [command substitution](https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html) to `cat` the file contents.

 For example: